I’ve always been of the mindset that there are so many educational benefits of travel, regardless of whether you’re a child or an adult.

 To me, a trip can be much more educational than sitting in a classroom and looking at words and pictures in a book.
 If I had my way, we would be traveling full-time and using the world as our text book and classroom.
 In my opinion, the educational benefits of travel for kids is many.
 In fact, travel is quite possibly the best type of education for kids.

 Travel teaches kids geography, whether it’s learning about new cities, new states, new countries, or even new regions of the world.
 When we do our road trips to Spokane or San Diego to visit our parents, my kids learn that cities can be relatively close together or far apart.
-And when we do overseas trips, my kids learn that other cities can take a bit longer to get to.
+And when we do family holidays overseas, my kids learn that other cities can take a bit longer to get to.